aindriu80/rust-lang/Gaeilge/src/ch02-00-guessing-game-tutorial.md

 cliathbhosca _library_ é an gcliathbhosca, ina bhfuil cód a bheartaítear a úsáid ann cláir eile agus ní féidir iad a chur i gcrích leis féin.

-Is é comhordú lasta na cliathbhoscaí seachtracha an áit a bhfuil an lasta ag taitneamh i ndáiríre.
+Is é comhordú Cargo na cliathbhoscaí seachtracha an áit a bhfuil an Cargo ag taitneamh i ndáiríre.
 Roimh dúinn in ann cód a scríobh a úsáideann `rand`, ní mór dúinn an comhad _Cargo.toml_ a mhodhnú go cuir an cliathbhosca `rand` san áireamh mar spleáchas.
-Oscail an comhad sin anois agus cuir an líne seo a leanas go dtí an bun, faoi bhun an ceanntásc alt `[dependencies]` go Lasta cruthaithe duit.
+Oscail an comhad sin anois agus cuir an líne seo a leanas go dtí an bun, faoi bhun an ceanntásc alt `[dependencies]` go Cargo cruthaithe duit.
 Bí cinnte `rand` a shonrú go díreach mar atá againn anseo, le seans nach n-oibreoidh an uimhir leagain seo, nó na samplaí cóid sa rang teagaisc seo:

 <!-- When updating the version of `rand` used, also update the version of